facedetect: a simple face detector for batch processing

 On Debian/Ubuntu, you can install all the required dependencies with:

-sudo apt-get install python python-opencv libopencv-dev
+sudo apt-get install python3-opencv opencv-data

 and then install facedetect with: